jkassis/folio/README.md

 * [GAS: Game Animation System](https://github.com/jkassis/gas)
   Provides a fun glimpse of my game-development and front-end skills.

-  I also intend to use this as a pivot-point for learning other languages.
-While I've done C++ before, translating this will freshen those chops.
-I'm also planning for a Rust translation and more.
+  I'll also use this as a pivot-point for learning other languages as needed.

   [Adam Rogoyski](https://github.com/adamrogoyski), a former colleague at Google inspired this with his [Polyglot Tetris](https://github.com/adamrogoyski/tetris) experiment.